davedwight/davedwight/README.md

 <br>

 <div align="left">
-🚀 &nbsp;&nbsp;I recently finished a project as a Backend Engineer on Family Promise Spokane's <a href="https://github.com/Lambda-School-Labs/family-promise-service-tracker-be-a">Service Tracker</a>, an iPad first map application<br>
+🚀 &nbsp;&nbsp;I'm a software engineer at <a href="https://www.captechconsulting.com/">CapTech</a>, a software consulting firm.
-🏋🏼‍♂️ &nbsp;&nbsp;&nbsp;I’m working on <a href="https://www.fitt.vercel.app/">Fitt</a>, a platform for personal trainers, as a side project.
-I'm using React, TailwindCSS, Node.js, and Postgres<br>
+🏋🏼‍♂️ &nbsp;&nbsp;&nbsp;On the side, I’m working on <a href="http://www.overunder.online">Over / Under</a>, a web app to bet on stocks with friends.
+I'm using React, NodeJS, and Postgres.<br>
 <!-- ✍🏼 &nbsp;&nbsp;&nbsp;I update my <a href="https://www.davedwight.com/blog/">blog</a> regularly — check it out to see what I'm thinking about and how I approach solving problems<br> -->
 👨🏼‍🚀 &nbsp;&nbsp;&nbsp;View my <a href="https://www.davedwight.com/">portfolio</a> and <a href="https://www.davedwight.com/resume/">resume</a><br>
 </div>